DouglasFreshHabian/H0stnam3/CleanWordlist/README.md

+# Clean.sh Bash Script

-# A more robust Bash script that processes a wordlist and checks if each word conforms to the rules for valid hostnames:
+## A more robust Bash script that processes a wordlist and checks if each word conforms to the rules for valid hostnames:

-## What this script does: 📜
+### What this script does: 📜

  - It takes a wordlist file as input.